cortsf/quterofi/README.md

 ```

 ## Config
-In your config.py include this "Common" block (be sure to set `<username>`), and either the bindings for the "basic" or the "extended" syntax, provided below.
-Optionaly include the extra bindings.
+In your config.py include this block (be sure to set `<username>`), and bindindings with or without the `--extended` flag, depended on wether you use or not the extended toml format.

-### Common
 ``` python
 qbdir = "/home/<username>/.config/qutebrowser"